petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/liferay-frontend-tag-library/liferay-frontend-add-menu.md

 - Liferay Self-Hosted
 - Liferay PaaS
 ---
-# Liferay Front-end Add Menu
+# Liferay Frontend Add Menu

 The add menu tag creates an add menu button for one or multiple items.
 It's used for actions that add entities (e.g. a new blog entry), and is part of the Management Bar.
 Use the `<liferay-frontend:add-menu>` tag to create the add menu and nest a `<liferay-frontend:add-menu-item>` tag for each item.